Katie Boulter beaten by Simona Halep in Birmingham quarter-finals - NewsBreak

 Katie Boulter beaten by Simona Halep in Birmingham quarter-finals

-Katie Boulter ’s fine run at the Birmingham Classic ended in defeat by former Wimbledon champion Simona Halep in the quarter-finals.
+Katie Boulter’s fine run at the Rothesay Classic Birmingham ended in defeat by former Wimbledon champion Simona Halep in the quarter-finals.

 The British player claimed the best win of her career by ranking against Alison Riske in the first round and then knocked out former top-10 star Caroline Garcia, but second seed Halep showed her class in a 6-4 6-1 victory.